Atlas I: Centaur upper stage

 The upper stage of the Atlas I was the Centaur I stage, derived from earlier models of Centaur that also flew atop Atlas boosters.
-Centaur I featured two RL-10-A-3A engines burning liquid hydrogen and liquid oxygen, making the stage extremely efficient.
+Centaur I featured two RL10-A-3A engines burning liquid hydrogen and liquid oxygen, making the stage extremely efficient.
 To help slow the boiloff of liquid hydrogen in the tanks, Centaur featured fiberglass insulation panels that were jettisoned 25 seconds after the first stage booster engines were jettisoned.
 Centaur I was the last version of the stage to feature separating insulation panels.

 Centaur could be reignited to propel payloads to a geostationary transfer orbit, which was by far the most common flight profile on Atlas I. The maximum coast time of Centaur (essentially the stage's mission lifetime on orbit) was around 90 minutes when the stage was equipped with a long-coast kit.
 This kit included a larger battery, increased helium storage, additional shielding on the stage, and an extra bottle for hydrazine.